Jan 27, 2013

 WIP | The Swafghan Comes Together

-Finishing the top edge was easy once I retrieved all the stitches that skittered off the needles as I struggled worked to disassemble then reconnect the sweater panels.
 To join the sides, I'm picking up and knitting two rows along the length of each panel and then binding off, as the first photo shows.
-I'm about halfway done with the left side.
+To speed things along, I'm taking advantage of the two-layered construction to simply bury all the ends between the layers.

 2 comments: